Cliff Louis

-Clifford Louis (born August 24, 1984) is a retired gridiron football guard and offensive tackle who is currently a retired.
+Clifford Louis (born August 24, 1984) is a former gridiron football guard and offensive tackle.
 He was signed by the Cleveland Browns as an undrafted free agent in 2007.
 He played college football at Morgan State.

 Louis has also been a member of the Jacksonville Jaguars, New York Giants, Florida Tuskers, Arizona Cardinals, Detroit Lions, and Dallas Cowboys.

-Clifford Louis after retiring from playing professional football obtained his Masters degree from Cleveland State University.
-He is also a serviceman for the US Army.
-Clifford currently resides in Cleveland Ohio and is a full time Fireman, Real Estate Agent with Keller Williams Greater Metropolitan and co-owner of Smoke Signals Cigar Lounge 524 E 200, Euclid Oh 44117.

 Early years

 Louis attended Westhill High School in Stamford, Connecticut.

 College career

 Louis played college football at Morgan State University in Baltimore, Maryland.

 Professional career

 Cleveland Browns

 Louis was signed by the Cleveland Browns as an undrafted rookie free agent on May 8, 2007.
 He was waived on August 14, 2008.

 First stint with Giants

 Louis was claimed off waivers by the New York Giants on August 15, 2008.
 He was released on August 30 during final cuts.

 Jacksonville Jaguars

 On September 2, 2008, Louis was signed to the practice squad of the Jacksonville Jaguars.
 He was released on September 9.